 I recently published a further article in The Conversation following the publication of Fear and Loathing in the Academy: the role of emotion in response to an impact agenda in the UK and Australia published in HERDA 2017.

-As part of Fast Track Impact, I was interviewed for a podcast on the challenges and benefits of generating impact during your PhD.
+I was interviewed for a podcast on the challenges and benefits of generating impact during your PhD.

-I also had the pleasure of being invited onto University of York’s very own radio station to talk about my PhD experience, you can find us informally chatting about all things research, viva and hats, here.
+I had the pleasure of being invited onto University of York’s very own radio station to talk about my PhD experience, you can find us informally chatting about all things research, viva and hats, here.

 I also wrote a blog for York about doing a part-time PhD.